cybozu-go/accurate/docs/kubectl-accurate.md

 - Show the information about a namespace.
     - List of propagating/propagated resources in the namespace.
     - Root or not.
-    - Sub-namespace or not.
+    - Template or not.
+    - The parent namespace, if it is a sub-namespace.
-    - The name of the template namespace, if set.
+    - The template namespace, if set.
 - Operations for root namespaces
     - Make an independent namespace to a root namespace.
     - Make a root namespace back to an independent namespace, if it has no child sub-namespaces.